Google Photos takes small step towards solving its screenshots problem

 Analysis: Papering over the digital cracks

-These Google Photos screenshot problems, and the partial solutions Google is bringing to the latest version of its Android app, show how differently we use our smartphone cameras, compared to traditional DSLRs.
+These Google Photos screenshot problems, and the partial solutions Google is bringing to the latest version of its Android app, show how differently we use our smartphone cameras, compared to old-school compacts.

 For many, photos or memories might even be a minority part of their camera roll, among the messy shoebox of visual notes, receipts, museums, reminders and accidental screengrabs.
 This is particularly important now that Google Photos has ended its unlimited free storage, which is why many users have looked for ways to turn off the automatic backup of screenshots.